NTURacingTeam/nturt_state_controller/README.md

 ### Shutdown/reboot button

 The ready to drive (rtd) button can be used to control the shutdown/reboot of the vehicle control unit (vcu).
 Press the button 3 ~ 4 times in a short will cause the vcu to reboot, 5 times orabove will cause it to shutdown.

+## Known issue

+### Compiling error due to `wiringPi` (only for arm computer that`s not rpi)

+Since `wiringPi` is a preinstalled package only for raspberry pi and no other computer can install it properly.
+Yet it's still required (in c++) in order to control gpios of rpi.

+To avoid running compiling error due to not finding `wiringPi`, the work around is

+1. Check if `__arm__` macro is defined it the c++ source files.
+If not, don't use `wiringPi`.
+2. Check `if(${CMAKE_SYSTEM_PROCESSOR} MATCHES "arm")` in `CMakeLists.txt`.
+If false, don't link the binary to `wiringPi`.

+Hence, computers that's not arm structure will be fine.
+Yet computers that are arm structure and not rpi will still compile error.
+There's probably no solution to such problem, hence this error may not be patched.